City : Enterprise Centre : Sources of Support

 For local business information and help and support with subjects such as licensing and business rates (if applicable) check out the Reading Borough Council website or contact them!

 Thames Valley Chamber of Commerce

-You can join and become a memeber where you can take advantage of a range of services including business advice, networking events, training and international trade support.
+You can join and become a member where you can take advantage of a range of services including business advice, networking events, training, and international trade support.